-22. The final formulation will be tested by negative colony formation for absence of viable GM yeast, as well as testing for chemical and microbiological parameters.

-23. The GM yeast and any ingredients used during the manufacturing process will be food grade ingredients which have a long history of safe use .

-24. Fermentation cultures that do not meet the defined physico-chemical and microbiological testing criteria will be decontaminated and discarded.
-The fermenters and their contents will be heat sterilised or chemically inactivated and/or the contents will be transferred to holding tanks for chemical inactivation.

-25. The applicant has in place manufacturing systems such as Hazard Analysis Critical Control Point and Quality Management System to ensure compliance with a primary focus on food safety and that the final product undergoes rigorous scrutiny to meet high quality without any impurities including absence of viable GM yeast.

-26. Purified proteins will be supplied to the applicant's clients in dry powder form and GM yeast will not enter human food.
-The inactivated GM yeast slurry may be used for animal feed preparations or as a soil conditioner.
-The final intended uses of the purified proteins are in nutritional products, egg substitutes and fibre industry.
-The applicant will work with their clients to meet regulatory compliance with FSANZ.
+- 22. The final formulation will be tested by negative colony formation for absence of viable GM yeast, as well as testing for chemical and microbiological parameters. - 23.
+The GM yeast and any ingredients used during the manufacturing process will be food grade ingredients which have a long history of safe use. - 24.
+Fermentation cultures that do not meet the defined physico-chemical and microbiological testing criteria will be decontaminated and discarded.
+The fermenters and their contents will be heat sterilised or decontaminated chemically and/or the contents will be transferred to holding tanks for chemical decontamination. - 25.
+The applicant has in place manufacturing systems such as Hazard Analysis Critical Control Point and Quality Management System to ensure compliance.
+There is a primary focus on food safety and the final product undergoes rigorous scrutiny to meet high quality standards without any impurities including viable GM yeast. - 26.
+Purified proteins will be supplied to the applicant's clients in dry powder form and GM yeast will not enter human food.
+The decontaminated GM yeast slurry may be used for animal feed preparations or as a soil conditioner.
+If antibiotic resistance genes have been used, the GM slurry must also be denatured before use.
+Insertion of antibiotic resistance genes serve the purpose of GM yeast selection during the initial stages of development in the laboratory.
+The final intended uses of the purified proteins are in nutritional products, egg substitutes and fibre industry and therefore it may be used for human consumption following approval by FSANZ.
+For this the applicant will work with their clients to meet regulatory requirements with FSANZ.